Skip to content

 The disadvantages of EPROM are

-1. it must be taken out of the circuit to erase it
+1. It must be taken out of the circuit to erase it

 2. The entire chip must be erased

-3. the erasing process takes 15 to 20 minutes.
+3. The erasing process takes 15 to 20 minutes.

-The inconvenience and other technical problems associated with the removal of EPROM from its normal circuit of operation, are taken care of in Electrically Erasable PROMs (EEPROM).
+The inconvenience and other technical problems associated with the removal of EPROM from its normal circuit of operation are taken care of in Electrically Erasable PROMs (EEPROM).
 The EEPROM can be erased and reprogrammed in normal conditions.

 Memory classification in computer structure architecture